Gydetti/website-virtualcounsel/docs/building/general/unified-2-client custom-build.md

 # Unified Client-Custom Build Blueprint

 > **Audience:** AI coding agents in zero-context sessions.
 A self-contained guide for custom client build preparation and automation.
+> **Note:** This build process and codebase are managed only by the human developer (Gydo) alongside the AI coding agent.
+The end client will never see or interact with the underlying code—they only receive the deployed site.

 ---